Template Customization Guide

 FirebaseIntegration

-Handles deployment pipeline, professional URL generation, GitHub Pages integration, and PayPal processing.
-Absolutely required for all deployments.
+Handles the deployment pipeline, professional URL generation, GitHub Pages integration, and PayPal processing.
+This is what connects your Unity project to your live unreality3d.com URL.

 REQUIRED - Never Remove